-Golfer’s elbow (medial epicondylitis) affects the bony bump on the inside portion of the elbow (the medial epicondyle).
+Golfer’s elbow (medial epicondylitis) arises as a result of inflammation of the tendons that insert into the bony bump on the inside portion of the elbow (the medial epicondyle).

 Symptoms of golfer's elbow

-There is pain and tenderness over the affected part.
+There is pain and tenderness over the inner part of the elbow.
 Pain may spread down the forearm.
 You may notice loss of strength when grasping items or squeezing your hand into a fist.

 Causes